MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 To block specific organizations instead, use "Block syncing OneDrive accounts for specific organizations."

-This setting will take priority over the policy "Block syncing OneDrive accounts for specific organizations."
+This setting will take priority over [Block syncing OneDrive accounts for specific organizations](use-group-policy.md#BlockTenantList).
 Do not enable both policies at the same time.

 ### Block syncing OneDrive accounts for specific organizations
 <a name="BlockTenantList"> </a>